trytriplex/triplex/README.md

 ## Changesets

-We use `changesets` when making any production facing changes in Triplex apps (Standalone & Triplex for VS Code).
+We use `changesets` when making any production facing changes in Triplex apps.
 If you're only making a change to a test, example, or documentation, then don't bother creating a changeset.

 To create a changeset run the following: